yyyy1221/yyyy1221.github.io/_pages/about.md

 ---
 I'm a Ph.D. student at the [Vision and Machine Learning Lab](https://sites.google.com/view/vmllab) under the supervision of professor Minyoung Chung.

-I am interested in the 'Explainability and Interpretability of AI', 'Robust AI', and 'AI Applications in Vision-based Domains.'
-Specifically, my research focuses on AI methodologies for medical imaging, including modalities such as CT, MRI, and X-ray, with a particular emphasis on Deformable Image Registration (DIR).
+I am interested in the `Explainability and Interpretability of AI`, `Robust AI`, and `AI Applications in Vision-based Domains`.
+Specifically, my research focuses on AI methodologies for `medical imaging`, including modalities such as CT, MRI, and X-ray, with a particular emphasis on Deformable Image Registration (DIR).

 Additionally, I have a strong interest in developing OpenGL-based 3D graphics to effectively visualize the outcomes of medical imaging AI systems.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.